Kids Say the Darndest Things

-Kids Say the Darndest Things is an American comedy series originally hosted by Bill Cosby that aired on CBS from January 9, 1998, to June 23, 2000.
-A revival hosted by Tiffany Haddish aired on ABC from October 6, 2019, to January 19, 2020.
-ABC cancelled the revival after one season.
-However, the revival moved to CBS, its original network, from May 5 to June 23, 2021, with Haddish returning as host.
+Kids Say the Darndest Things is an American comedy series that was based on a feature segment of the same name on Art Linkletter's radio and television program, House Party.
+Linkletter hosted the segment on the program's CBS television adaptation from 1959 to 1967.
+The network later resurrected the segment in the form of hour-long specials, hosted by Bill Cosby, that aired on May 16 and November 14, 1997, and then as a weekly series from January 9, 1998, to June 23, 2000.
+A revival of the program, hosted by Tiffany Haddish, aired on ABC from October 6, 2019, to January 19, 2020; after its initial cancellation, the series moved to CBS, its original network, airing for one additional season from May 5 to June 23, 2021.

 Premise

 The host would begin a conversation by posing a question about life topics to a child, who usually responds with their own innocent, often comedic perspectives on the various topics.

 In the show's first inception, it would sometimes flash back to the 1950s and 1960s show Art Linkletter's House Party, with Cosby joined onstage by Art Linkletter, that show's host, to introduce the vintage clips.
 It would show kids (of the time), their same comedic reactions to whatever Linkletter would ask or say to them.
 Cosby also provided some of the humor in the show.

 The revival continued the premise, with part of the show performed in front of a live audience, and the rest featuring taped segments.